utshomax/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Select the collections, APIs, and workspaces you want to add.
 You can search for elements, and filter elements by tags.

     You can select **Added elements** in the upper-right corner to show elements already added to the Private API Network.
-You can select the **Collections** tab and then **Forks** in the upper-right corner to show forked collections.
-Collections that are [forks](/docs/collaborating-in-postman/using-version-control/forking-entities/) of a parent collection are hidden by default.
+You can select the **Collections** tab and then **Forks** in the upper-right corner to show [forked collections](/docs/collaborating-in-postman/using-version-control/forking-entities/).

     > An API's editor must [publish a version of the API](#publishing-specific-api-versions) before you can add it to your Private API Network.